Sir John Fenwick, 3rd Baronet: Personal life and reputation

 By his wife, Mary (d.
-1708), daughter of Charles Howard, 1st Earl of Carlisle, and his wife Anne Howard, he had three sons and one daughter, all of whom died young, and are buried with Fenwick at St Martin-in-the-Fields.
+1708), daughter of Charles Howard, 1st Earl of Carlisle and his wife Anne Howard, he had three sons and one daughter, all of whom died young, and are buried with Fenwick at St Martin-in-the-Fields.
+Following the act of attainder, what remained of Fenwick's property was granted to his nephew, Charles Howard, 3rd Earl of Carlisle.

 Macaulay wrote that of all the Jacobites, the most desperate characters not excepted, he (Fenwick) was the only one for whom William felt an intense personal aversion.
 Fenwick's hatred of the king is said to date from the time when he was serving in Holland, and was reprimanded by William, then Prince of Orange.
-A horse, White Sorrel, owned by Fenwick was among items of his estate confiscated by the Crown on his attainder and a fall from that horse was partly responsible for William's death.
+A horse, White Sorrel, owned by Fenwick, was among items of his estate confiscated by the Crown on his attainder and a fall from that horse was partly responsible for William's death.
 The horse purportedly stumbled when it stepped on a molehill.
 In recognition of this, the Jacobites' secret toast was to "The little Gentleman in Black Velvet."
-He is also commemorated in the folk tune Sir John Fenwick's The Flower Among Them All.
+Fenwick is also commemorated in the folk tune Sir John Fenwick's The Flower Among Them All.

-His wife had a memorial created for him in York Cathedral and she was buried there after she died on 27 October 1708.
+His wife had a memorial created for Fenwick, their children, and her father in York Minster, and she was buried there after she died on 27 October 1708.